Editor’s Note: This recipe has been updated with new pictures and method. Originally posted August 28, 2017.

 - 1/4 teaspoon of sea salt

 - 1/4 cup of organic cane sugar

-- 3 tbsp of corn or tapicoa starch
+- 3 tablespoon of corn starch or tapioca starch

 - 1/3 cup of rice syrup or coconut nectar